langdoc/KSCTC/README.md

 	year = {2024}}
 ```

-If you use these data, please cite my paper.
+If you use the data, please cite my paper.

+## Code of conduct

 ## Simple corpus statistics
 The following table provides an overview of the included data and the state of their completion.